 One reason Finol leans into the digital transformation trend is to foster synergy.
 However, she goes above and beyond to equip her teams with the right tools because she recognizes these tools can produce better decisions.

 Still, that’s not the only quality that separates Finol from her peers.
 She deserves to be celebrated for breaking barriers and opening doors for herself and others.
 Her hands-on, ethical leadership empowers her teams to soar, but she leads with humility and remains down-to-earth.
 Finol understands how disappointing it is to have your achievements overlooked, so she brings a sense of justice and logic to her department, refusing to take shortcuts that would compromise her integrity.

 “I try to always be transparent,” Finol says. “[I] always try to be fair.
 What is most important to me is the communication and the teamwork.
 That’s a priority for me.
 I try to lead by example.
 I would not ask anyone to do anything that I wouldn’t do or haven’t done myself.
 I work hard, and I try to be hands-on and accessible all the time.
 My door is always open, and people always come in and out.”

 TYLin – Connecting people, places, and ideas

-CBRE Heery, Inc. is proud to provide program management services for Miami International Airport’s $5.5 billion capital improvement program, and we congratulate Ana Finol on her new position as Assistant Director, Facilities Development.
+CBRE Heery Inc. is proud to provide program management services for Miami International Airport’s $5.5 billion capital improvement program, and we congratulate Ana Finol on her new position as assistant director of facilities development.
 We look forward to reaching new heights together. cbreheery.com